 3. Section 25(a) permits an individual to void an agreement if a provider exceeds the fee caps.
 Subsection (b) permits the individual to recover treble damages, as well as recovering under subsection (c)(3) and (4).
-The amount to be trebled includes all payments made to the provider (or its designee), including amounts that thereafter are forwarded to the individual's creditors.
+The amount to be trebled includes all payments made to the provider (or its designee), its designee, or a person administering an account contemplated by Section 23(d)(5), including amounts that thereafter are forwarded to the individual's creditors.
 If the individual opts for recovery under this subsection, he or she may not also recover under subsection (c)(1) or (2).
 On the other hand, if recovery is larger under subsection (c)(2) than under this subsection, the individual recovers the larger amount under subsection (c)(2).
 The individual may choose which subsection to assert.